ParthS28/emilemale.github.io/README.md

 ```

 First I load the singularity module to the HPC.
 Then I make the folder for the pipeline where I copy the environment using singularity and all the other python scripts and model weights required.
 Followed by singularity exec command.
 Something to note is that I had to bind the singularity to the current path and then execute the run.sh script which I have explained before in my blog(it is the executor script for the pipeline).
 Finally I move the output from all three stages back to the original repository and delete all the files I rsync-ed.

+#### Friday

+- Made some small changes to the pipeline so that it can function as an end-to-end prediction pipeline without the requirement for labelled data.
+Changes - changed the dataloader for ResNet, output format for stage 1 and stage 3.
+[Code for version 2 of the pipeline]().
+- Reading of The Gothic Image Religious Art in France of the Thirteenth Century Emile Male.